ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 Build graph in canonical mode
 """""""""""""""""""""""""""""

-When the input sequences are raw reads from an unknown direction (strand), it is natural to index along with each sequence its reverse complement.
+When the input sequences are raw reads of unknown directionality (strandedness), it is natural to index along with each sequence its reverse complement.

 MetaGraph has a special graph mode where each k-mer indexed in the graph automatically adds its reverse complement k-mer to the index.
 To build a canonical graph from a set of reads/sequences, run ::